-Although creative people who become actors early in life may go on to successful and healthy creative lives as adults, many suffer problems with self-esteem, identity, even addictions.
+Although creative people who become actors or other performers early in life may go on to successful and healthy creative lives as adults, many suffer problems with self-esteem, identity, even addictions.

 Jodie Foster started working as an actor at the age of three, “parented by indomitable single mother Brandy,” an article notes.